-(2) Fiscal 2014 and 2013 includes \$0.9 million and \$6.1 million of share-based compensation expense that relates to the cancellation of certain stock options, in exchange for the grant of restricted shares and on-going expense recognition of the awards over the remaining vesting period.
-In addition, fiscal 2013 includes \$1.0 million of expenses related to legal, accounting, and other fees in connection with secondary public offerings.
+(1) Components may not add to total due to rounding.
+(2) Fiscal 2014 includes \$0.9 million of share-based compensation expense that relates to the cancellation of certain stock options, in exchange for the grant of restricted shares and ongoing expense recognition of the awards over the remaining vesting period.

-(3) Please see Note 2 in our consolidated financial statements included elsewhere in this Annual Report for an explanation of per share calculations.
+Please see Note 3 in our consolidated financial statements included elsewhere in this Annual Report for an explanation of per share calculations.